We are working hard to stop evictions of any tenant who cannot pay their rent because of coronavirus.

-If you're not poorly, we can still rearrange your appointment.
 If the appointment does not have to be in person, we will offer other ways to discuss your request such as on the phone.

-Only essential repairs including but not limited to; power cuts, uncontrollable leaks or floods, blocked drains, insecure doors or windows, fire alarm faults and other repairs that cannot be put off will be undertaken.
+Only essential repairs including but not limited to; power cuts, uncontrollable leaks or floods, blocked drains, insecure doors or windows, or fire alarm faults will be completed.

-A: Please rest assured that we understand and want to work with you to ensure you are able to cover your bills as a result of the Coronavirus.
+We understand and want to work with you to make sure that you are able to cover your bills.

-We have introduced measures to prevent the future evictions of any tenant who cannot pay their housing rent directly because of coronavirus.
+We are working hard to stop future evictions of any tenant who cannot pay their housing rent directly because of coronavirus.

 We always encourage you to get in touch as soon as possible if you are struggling to pay your rent, and that remains the case.

-We offer a range of advice and support including our Tenancy Support service which help to consider how you might maximise your income.
-Email the Tenancy Support Team - they may also be able to put you in touch with other support agencies who can also help.
+We offer a range of advice and support including our Tenancy Support service who can help with making sure you are getting the right income.
+Email the Tenancy Support Team - they may also be able to put you in touch with other support agencies who can help.

-Guidance from the Department for Work and Pensions (DWP) covers the entire UK and includes advice on how to claim benefits during the Coronavirus outbreak, whether you are a new or existing claimant, and also includes advice on Statutory Sick Pay.
+Guidance from the Department for Work and Pensions - gives advice on how to claim benefits during the Coronavirus outbreak, whether you are a new or existing claimant, and also includes advice on Statutory Sick Pay.

-A: All of our staff are regularly encouraged to keep up-to-date with the latest health advice and to maintain good hygiene, and we continue to monitor the situation.
+All of our staff are regularly encouraged to keep up-to-date with the latest health advice and to maintain good hygiene.

-We have asked all of our staff that are able to work from home to do so.
+All of our staff that can work from home are doing so.

-We have applied strict rules so staff will not be meeting in groups and asked that they apply the social distancing rules if they are together or in the office.
+There are strict rules and staff will not be meeting in groups and they are social distancing if they are together or in the office.

-Like everyone else, staff are self-isolating at home if they or a member of their family have symptoms and to follow all other NHS and Public Health England advice and direction.
+Like everyone else, staff are self-isolating at home if they or a member of their family have symptoms.

-You may experience delays in service or in some cases intermittent or a reduced services but we are confident we are able to continue to support you and your family in your home.
+You may experience delays in service or in some cases, a reduced service but we are confident we can continue to support you and your family in your home.

-Understandably, we may have to cut back on some services and where this happens, we will prioritise responding to emergencies and other urgent work and we will make sure to update you.
+We may have to cut back on some services.
+Where this happens, we will respond to emergencies and other urgent work and we will make sure to update you.